-- Students should understand the nature of technology and innovation as social phenomena. - Students should be able to identify ways in which gender and ethnicity play a role in social structures and access to technological resources. - Students should reflect on the applications of contemporary technological advances and their impact on personal relationships, research methodologies, the inquiry process, and the accumulation and dissemination of new knowledge. - Students can identify instances and possible causes of inequity and stratification, including the digital divide along socio-economic and ethnic boundaries, and the under-representation of women and people of color in technological development.
+- Students should understand the nature of technology and innovation as social phenomena.
+It is not enough to illustrate how technology drives changes in culture in your papers but also how the cultures of the time drove the changes in technology (e.g. accurate navigation requiring accurate clocks; needs in religious worship driving architecture, accurate measurements of the church year connected to nature) - Students should be able to identify ways in which gender and ethnicity play a role in social structures and access to technological resources.
+You may focus on historical or contemporary limitations or advantages in your papers. - Students should reflect on the applications of contemporary technological advances and their impact on personal relationships, research methodologies, the inquiry process, and the accumulation and dissemination of new knowledge.
+In the contemporary paper, note how the information age has both improved life but also can have negative effects - Students can identify instances and possible causes of inequity and stratification, including the digital divide along socio-economic and ethnic boundaries, and the under-representation of women and people of color in technological development.
+You could analyze the state of affairs or how this is evolving in your writing.